LilianaOSullivan/ilo/docs/docs/Development/API Usage.md

 ### User Creation

-A user can be created by sending a *POST* request to `/user`, with a JSON attached contained the required information, a sample has been provided below.
+A user can be created by sending a *POST* request to `/user`, with a JSON attached contained the required information.
+A sample has been provided below.
 Information on password requirements can be seen [here](/ilo/Swagger#user-creation)

 ```json
 {